Joel Farabee Game Preview: Flyers vs. Sabres

 Farabee Stats vs. the Sabres

-- The Sabres have conceded 27 goals in total (three per game), which ranks 14th in the league in goals allowed.
+- The Sabres have conceded 29 goals in total (2.9 per game), which ranks 11th in the league in goals allowed.

 |2023-2024 Season